mhzhu1/cs323-notes/logic/propositional/index.md

 satisfied; otherwise, we find another variable in that clause to watch.

 In what order do we assign the variables and values?
-We try to keep track of how important each variable is\@.
+We try to keep track of how important each variable is.
 One heuristic is that if a variable appears in many clauses, it's probably more important.

 Restarts with a different random seed (while keeping learned clauses)